-A hash table is a data structure that maps a unique key to a value, usually with an associative array and a hash function.
+A hash table, sometimes called a map or dictionary, is a data structure that maps a unique key to a value, usually with an associative array and a hash function.
+In the case of a dictionary (the actual book) for example, it associates a word with its definition.

 The hash functions that hash table use are usually imperfect, meaning they would always result in eventual collisions.